cogini/http_structured_field/README.md

 [RFC 8941](https://tools.ietf.org/html/rfc8941) specifies a standard format for these fields independent of the RFCs that define the headers.

-This is a work in progress.
-It currently knows how to parse "items" (including parmeters), and lists of items.

 ## Usage

 ```elixir